-Here comes a short review about the Mountain Equipment Fitzroy Jacket.
+Here comes a short review of the Mountain Equipment Fitzroy Jacket.
 On our trip to Scotland I took my light Montbell Down UL Down Jacket with me.
 Initially, I thought that my down jacket would be sufficient but realized later on that it was probably a smart choice to purchase my new Mountain Equipment Fitzroy Jacket.
-Having done some research on synthetic jackets before our Scotland trip I was already quite focused on the Mountain Equipment Fitzroy Jacket if I would find it for a good price as winter sales was still ongoing.
+Having done some research on synthetic jackets before our Scotland trip I was already quite focused on the Mountain Equipment Fitzroy Jacket if I would find it for a good price as winter sales were still ongoing.

 Once we arrived in Edinburgh we had a stroll through the city where we passed by a couple of outdoor stores and I was lucky to find a really good deal on the Fitzroy jacket.
 After my purchase I felt much better going camping in a tent on subzero degrees even so I had my regular Cumulus Panyam 450 sleeping bag and my Katabatic Chisos Quilt as an additional sleeping bag layer with me.

 A down jacket would probably not have worked very well in rainy and wet conditions.
-Luckily we had 2 days of sun shine on our paddling trip but the weather became quite nasty on the third day with strong winds and rain in the evening.
+Luckily we had 2 days of sunshine on our paddling trip but the weather became quite nasty on the third day with strong winds and rain in the evening.

 The Fitzroy also comes with a stuff bag.
 Obviously, a synthetic jacket does not pack as small as a down jacket but I prefer to have a jacket with me which keeps me warm in every condition.
 Especially, when you do packrafting then there is always a chance that your clothes might get wet.
-But also for winter activities like snow shoeing a synthetic jacket might be a better choice than a down jacket if you have to walk up hills and start sweating.
+But also for winter activities like snowshoeing, a synthetic jacket might be a better choice than a down jacket if you have to walk up hills and start sweating.
 The disadvantage of the synthetic jacket is that it does not keep you that warm as a down jacket but I was perfectly happy with the Fitzroy jacket at -2 °C and a merino layer/fleece under it.